rolkra/rolkra.github.io/_posts/2020-9-3-never-trust-an-average.md

 title: Never trust an average!
 ---

-Averages are very common to use.
-Almost everyone is using them.
-But can we trust an average?
+Averages are very common.
+But can we trust them?

 ## What is an average?